 Information to help applicants apply for funding for the Master’s in Genomic Medicine framework

 Here, you can find guidance on the process for funded applications to the Master’s in Genomic Medicine.
-Applicants to CPPD/PGCert and PGDip/Master’s should follow the relevant pathway, as outlined below.
+Applicants to CPPD/postgraduate certificate (PGCert) and postgraduate diploma (PGDip)/Master’s degree should follow the relevant pathway, as outlined below.

-More information about the Master’s in Genomic Medicine framework, including a full list of modules, is available on this webpage.
+More information about the Master’s in Genomic Medicine framework, including a full list of modules, is available on our Master’s framework webpage.

 For CPPD and PGCert applications